Comparatrope/plain-TDD/README.md

 # Welcome
-This repository is for a TDD code expressed in plain, without a technical debt of a third-party framework or library:
+This repository is for a TDD (Test Driven Development) code expressed in plain, without a technical debt of a third-party framework or library:
 - [ ] CMD
 - [ ] javascript
 - [ ] python